 Review a consolidated presentation of the latest legal proceedings or filter updates by state below.

-Among a multitude of provisions, H.B.
-442 would allow restaurants to remove the so-called “Zion Curtain” that shields customers from liquor mixing and pouring if they install a 10-foot buffer between the area and where …More
+Signed by the Governor, H.B.
+442 would allow restaurants to remove the so-called “Zion Curtain” that shields customers from liquor mixing and pouring, but would be required to designate a dispensing area within which the …More

 Amended in the Senate following House passage, H.B.
 541 changes the definition of “small brewery” to allow annual production up to 12,000 barrels (from the current 10,000) and would include the production of all affiliated …More

 A.B.
 431 seeks to limit a person who operates a brew pub to two locations, increases the number of barrels of malt beverages that such a person may manufacture during a calendar year to 20,000 …More

 Passing the House, H.B.
 161 would require beverage manufacturer licensees to pay the beer tax on beverages sold at farmers’ markets.